Skip to Main Content

 We recommend that you set up the Zotero Connectors on at least 2 browsers.
 If you encounter an issue with a particular site and your browser, you might be able to resolve it by switching to a different browser.

-Create an Online Zotero Account
+Create Your Zotero Account

 We recommend that you create a Zotero account.
-The account serves several purposes:

 • It will allow you to backup your library to the Zotero site.